Whose baseline compiler is it anyway?: Experiments

 Figure~\ref{fig:jit-speedup} summarizes speedups across the three benchmark suites.
 For each configuration, we run each benchmark line item 25 times, each time in a separate VM instance (9750 data points).
 The height of each bar corresponds to the average speedup across line items in that suite.
-The error bars correspond to the minimum and maximum average speedup for any line item in that suite.
-While there is significant variance amongst line items, measurements for a single line item are stable within a small variance.
+Note the error bars are not measurement variance\footnote{ While there is significant variance amongst line items, measurements for a single line item are stable within a small variance.}, but variance amongst line items in that suite, i.e. the minimum and maximum average speedup for any line item.

 From these results we can see that the compiled code runs between 5\X and 28\X faster than the interpreter for all line items, while suites averages are 10\X to 15\X. From the \B{nok} configuration, we can see that disabling constant tracking in abstract interpretation has the most dramatic effect on code quality.
-Disabling multiple register allocation (\B{nomr}) also has a significant effect, in some cases larger than disabling constant tracking.
+Disabling multiple register allocation (\B{nomr}) is significant, in some cases larger than disabling constant tracking.
 Finally, disabling constant-folding (\B{nokfold}) and instruction selection (\B{noisel}) are small but measurable effects.